adevait/GmailPHP/README.md

 ## License

-GmailPHP is released under the GPL v3 (or later) license, see misc/gpl-3.0.txt
+GmailPHP is released under the GPL v3 (or later) license

 ## Support